Anjael/js-workshop/presentation.md

 - Mauro Gestoso.
 Pronounced however you like.
 - From Buenos Aires, Argentina.
 - Geeky person.
-Enjoys sci-fi novels, cycling and cups of tea.
+Enjoys sci-fi novels, Indian food and cups of tea.
 - Self-taught programmer.
 Makes things for fun.
 Definitely **not** an expert.
 - Works at MadLab.